Notice: This page requires JavaScript to function properly.

 Note

 By default, the print() function outputs each result on a new line.
-By employing the end=' ' argument, we ensure that multiple print() outputs are separated by a space.
-We'll be using this technique throughout this section.
+However, using the end=' ' argument, we can separate multiple print() outputs with a space instead.

-The loop's logic is outlined above.
-You might observe that we've included i = i + 1 within the loop.
-Without this line, our loop would run indefinitely because each time the condition is checked, it would find 1 < 10, which is always True.
-So, when working with while loops, it's crucial to ensure your code doesn't enter an endless loop.
+The loop's logic is shown above.
+Notice that the statement i = i + 1 is included inside the loop.
+Without this line, the loop would run indefinitely because the condition 1 < 10 would always remain True.
+To prevent infinite loops, it's essential to ensure the loop's condition eventually becomes False.

 Everything was clear?